The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Bushmaster molting: notice the whitish eye.
 Yasuni Biosphere Reserve.
 Photo by our guide Daniel Hicks

 Bushmasters are a formidable South American viper and are the largest venomous snake in the western hemisphere.
 Bushmaster is a very large snake, often exceeding 6,5 ft (2 m) in length.
-But they can grow to be over 12 ft (3.5 m) making them the longest venomous snake found in the Americas.
-Strangely for a neotropical pitviper, bushmasters lays eggs as opposed to giving birth to live young.
+But they can grow to be over 12 ft (3.5 m), making them the longest venomous snake found in the Americas.
+Strangely for a neotropical pitviper, bushmasters lay eggs as opposed to giving birth to live young.

 Fer-de lance